Kirkcudbrightshire: 19th century

 Elected county councils were established in Scotland in 1890 under the Local Government (Scotland) Act 1889.
 Kirkcudbrightshire County Council established its headquarters at County Buildings, 121–123 High Street, Kirkcudbright, being a converted pair of late 18th century houses.
 A large extension was built in 1952 to the rear of the building facing Daar Road.

 Kirkcudbrightshire was abolished as an administrative county in 1975 under the Local Government (Scotland) Act 1973.
 A two-tier system of regions and districts was put in place instead, with the area becoming part of the Dumfries and Galloway region.
 Most of Kirkudbrightshire became part of the Stewartry district.
-The two parishes of Kirkmabreck and Minnigaff in the west of the county went instead to the Wigtown district, whilst the five parishes of Kirkbean, Kirkpatrick Irongray, New Abbey, Terregles, and Troqueer in the east of the county went to the Nithsdale district.
+The two parishes of Kirkmabreck and Minnigaff in the west of the county went instead to the Wigtown district, while the five parishes of Kirkbean, Kirkpatrick Irongray, New Abbey, Terregles, and Troqueer in the east of the county went to the Nithsdale district.

 Further local government reform in 1996 saw the Stewartry, Wigtown and Nithsdale districts abolished and their functions passed to Dumfries and Galloway Council, which continues to operate area committees based on the pre-1996 districts, subject to some boundary changes where ward boundaries no longer follow the pre-1996 district boundaries.
 The former Stewartry district is used as a lieutenancy area under the name the Stewartry of Kirkcudbright.